hiimvikash/DSA-EndGame/02.  Algorithms/05. Binary Search Busted - AV/README.md

 <hr>

-# 8. Upper Bound :- Ceil of X is a SE from Es which are > X
+# 8. Upper Bound :- UB of X is a SE from Es which are > X
 ## - [2, 4, 7, 9, 10, 13, 18, 23] x = 13, Floor of X = 18(index 6)
 ## Approach 1 :- Whenever you find valid candidates, store it index as answer and search for smaller valid index.
 ```java